 In the port of Rotterdam, inland vessels carrying hazardous substances are subject to specific rules.
 Hazardous substances can cause danger, damage or serious discomfort to people, animals and/or the environment.
 Examples include petrol, natural gas, LPG and products produced by the chemical industry.
 The ADN (European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways) applies to hazardous substances transported by inland vessels.
-The Rotterdam Port Management By-Laws 2010 contain the rules pertaining to hazardous substances in the port of Rotterdam.
+The Rotterdam By-Laws 2020 contain the rules pertaining to hazardous substances in the port of Rotterdam.

 Berths for vessels carrying hazardous substances

 A tanker loaded with a hazardous substance is not permitted to moor at a berth adjacent to a Petroleum port.
 This also applies to discharged tankers that have not yet been cleaned.
 Only the Harbour Master can authorise exceptions to this rule.